Drinking and Maximal BeingDec 06, 2021

 Seltzer to fill

 Take glass for serving alcohol (highball, coupe) and place ice.
-Add grape cider, juice ½ citrus fruit and fill to the brim with Seltzer of your choosing.
+Add grape cider, juice ½ citrus fruit, and fill to the brim with a Seltzer of your choosing.
 Mix gently x 30 seconds, garnish with the peel from citrus, serve and drink

 My experiment with non-drinking